Chemistry of pressure-sensitive adhesives: Mechanical wear

 Mechanical wear is largely dependent on the amplitude and direction of the forces exerted on the system.
 These forces could be directly applied to the adhesive tape itself as in attempting to peel the tape off or could be applied indirectly to the tape through manipulation of the substrate to which the adhesive tape is adhered.
 The latter is demonstrated in the figure to the right.
-It must be noted that the figure is assuming the adhesive tape is holding two separate substrate pieces together and that twisting of both pieces in opposite directions has not been noted.
+The figure is assuming the adhesive tape is holding two separate substrate pieces together and that twisting of both pieces in opposite directions has not been noted.

 The wear of an adhesive tape as it slides across a substrate can be estimated using Archard's Law of Adhesive Wear, where $H$ and $k_w$ are the hardness and wear coefficients of the adhesive tape, $\nu$ is the distance the adhesive is dragged across the substrate surface, $F_L$ is the total normal load acting on the adhesive tape, and $\Psi$ is the volume of the adhesive tape lost during dragging.